RickWeng/O-KEEFFE-Color/README.md

 # OKeeffeColor
-OKeeffeColor is a color package developed for R. The package is in development.
+OKeeffeColor is a color package developed for R. Color palettes in the package were extracted by Georgie St Clair from Georgia O'Keeffe's paintings.
+The package is still in development.
 More color palettes will be added to the package.
-Color palettes in the package were extracted by Georgie St Clair from Georgia O'Keeffe's paintings.

 ## Installation
 ```